Pelham City Council presents new 2022 fiscal year budget - Shelby County Reporter

 DiFante and Gray said they went through the budget “with a fine-tooth comb” to make sure all budget recommendations were precise and absolutely necessary to the city.

 “We are recommending that you put this first 50 percent of funds towards mostly capital projects, and there are some operational needs mainly within public safety that are mostly technology related or uniform related,” DiFante explained to the council.
-“The reason we’re recommending this is because that frees up funds for to allow us to invest in an economic development project, and that is the Oak Mountain Trail Project.
+“The reason we’re recommending this is because that frees up funds to allow us to invest in an economic development project, and that is the Oak Mountain Trail Project.
 It allows you to pay for that out of cash, and not have to dip into reserves in order to pay for it.”

 The Oak Mountain Trail Project is a city plan to purchase several acres of land east of I-65 to develop.
 Master planning on the site is already underway, and the city council members are optimistic the plan will bring new growth to the city.

-Other main capital projects listed in the budget presentation included improvements of annual paving, improvements to County Highway 11, construction on Fire Station 3 and renovations to Pelham City Hall.
+Other main capital projects listed in the budget presentation included improvements of annual paving, improvements to Shelby County 11, construction on Fire Station 3 and renovations to Pelham City Hall.

 The city’s Enterprise Fund included water and sewer improvements, funding for the Pelham Civic Complex and Ice Arena, the Pelham Racquet Club and the Ballantrae Golf Club.